New method of bandlimited extrapolation: Introduction

+Among the more recent attempts to address the bandlimited extrapolation problem, we refer the reader to~\cite{G2010} where the author uses PSWFs for smaller frequencies and a compressed sampling approach for the higher frequencies of the signal.
+Let us briefly remark that the spherical Bessel functions would appear naturally here in the low-frequency case had the author used the exact integral as opposed to the Gaussian quadrature.
+Note that for highly oscillatory integrals, Gaussian quadrature is not the most preferred method of numerical integration.
+For the sake of brevity of presentation, we do not attempt to provide any further review of the existing literature on duration and bandwidth limiting; the reader may find an exhaustive survey with applications in Hogan and Lakey~\cite{HL2012}.

-The method presented in this paper can be classified as the degenerate kernel method which is one of the standard methods for solving Fredholm equations~\cite{A2009}.
+As far as the numerical technique is concerned, the method presented in this paper can be classified as the degenerate kernel method which is one of the standard methods for solving Fredholm equations~\cite{A2009}.
 Among the other methods are the Nystr\"om method and the projection method (see~\cite{A2009} for a comprehensive treatment); however, our method has an intuitive appeal on account of the fact that the solutions are bandlimited functions, and, it is natural to think of their representation in terms of bandlimited functions that form an orthonormal basis.
 In particular, our objective is to compare the performance of the spherical Bessel functions with that of translates of sinc function.
-The tests reveal that spherical Bessel functions exhibit better performance for the class of functions in $\fs{BL}(\sigma;\fs{L}^2)$ whose spectrum is $\fs{C}^{p}(-\sigma,\sigma)$ where $p$ is large or infinite.
-Finally, let us mention that, in treating the inverse problems, we have assumed that the input to the algorithm is not contaminated with noise.
-Note that the inverse problems in question are ill-posed regardless of the presence of noise.
+The tests reveal that spherical Bessel functions exhibit better performance for the class of functions in $\fs{B}_{\sigma}^2$ (Bernstein spaces~\cite{N1975}) whose spectrum belongs to $\fs{C}^{p}(-\sigma,\sigma)$ where the integer $p\geq1$.
+Finally, let us mention that, in treating the extrapolation problem, we have assumed that the input to the algorithm is not contaminated with noise.
+Note that the inverse problem in question is ill-posed regardless of the presence of noise and it is of interest to understand the fundamental limitations of the numerical algorithm in treating such problems.
 Therefore, we assume that it is possible to make precise measurements of the input or make a sufficiently accurate estimate of the input through multiple measurements.
+The input signal can then be obtained as a fitted polynomial over the domain $(-1,1)$.
+The possibility of treating the noisy case in the discrete framework considered in this paper is deferred to future research.